 Funder: Health Resources and Services Administration

-Summary: Supports rural organizations in planning and building capacity for comprehensive substance use disorder (SUD) services, with a focus on opioid misuse.
+Summary: Supports planning and capacity-building for substance use disorder (SUD) service systems in high-risk rural communities, with a focus on opioid misuse.